Strategic Charitable Giving: How to Maximize Your Tax Benefits in 2026

 Senior Director, Financial Planning

-Bucket 1: For Individuals Under Age 70½ Who Itemize
+Bucket 1 – For Individuals Under Age 70-1/2 Who Itemize

-If you itemize and your deductions exceed the standard deduction, you can receive a full tax benefit for charitable gifts (subject to AGI limits).
+If you itemize because your deductions exceed the standard deduction, you can receive a full benefit for charitable gifts (subject to Adjusted Gross Income / AGI limits).
 For many people, donating appreciated securities instead of cash can be even more tax-efficient.
+Why appreciated securities can be a smart choice:

+Once you reach age 70-1/2, a QCD becomes one of the most powerful charitable planning tools available.
 A QCD allows you to make a tax-free gift directly from your IRA to a qualified charity.
-In 2025, you can donate up to $108,000 this way.
+In 2026, you can donate up to $111,000 this way.

 Benefits of using a QCD:

 Many retirees find QCDs to be the most efficient way to support charitable organizations while managing their taxable income.
-However, you MUST make the donation directly from the IRA to the charity and report the amounts to your tax preparer so they are accounted for properly.
+However, you MUST make the donation directly from the IRA to the charity and report the amounts to your tax preparer, so they are accounted for properly.

-Bucket 3: Charitable Giving at Death
+Bucket 3 – Charitable Giving at Death

 Charitable intent can also be part of your estate plan.
 Some assets are significantly more tax-efficient to leave to charity than to family members.

-Standard Deduction Reference for 2025
+Standard Deduction Reference for 2026

 If your deductions fall short of these amounts, a strategy like a QCD or a DAF can help ensure your charitable giving remains tax-efficient.